hgenru/NativeScript-GoogleSDK/README.md

 tns run android
 ```

-and enjoy the map of Sydndey, Australia on your device.
+and enjoy the map of Syddney, Australia on your device.

 If you have any problems, questions or suggestions you are more than welcome to [log an issue in GitHub](https://github.com/valentinstoychev/NativeScript-GoogleSDK/issues).